core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Pairwise Sender Key is the AEAD key for sending to endpoint X.

-* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its own private key and the public key of the other endpoint X.
+* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its private key and the public key of the other endpoint X.

 * The Recipient Key and the public key are from the Recipient Context associated to endpoint X.